• Skip to primary navigation

 roasted potatoes with fresh herbs

-It goes without saying that if herbs are the featured ingredient, they need to be fresh.
-When shopping, just buy whatever herbs look the best.
+If herbs are the featured ingredient, they need to be fresh.
+When shopping, buy whatever herbs look the best.
 Or, if you use Fresh Direct, they usually provide great quality herbs (no, this is not a paid endorsement).
-I happened to have homegrown thyme, sage and chives, so that’s what I’m working with heavily these days.
-It’s difficult to find an herb combination that does not work well.
-The technique is the same regardless.
-Just promise me this … do not use dried herbs for herb roasted potatoes.
-Not even dried parsley!

 herbs for herb roasted potatoes; thyme, sage and garlic